richardadvocaat/ATP2intervals.icu/README.md

 7. **Run**: Execute the scripts in the right order to sync your training plan with intervals.icu.
 8. **Check**: After running the first scripts the target_loads are placed in intervals.icu.
 4_LOAD_CHECK.py rerieves the actual planned load from the trainingplans.
 So you can easily check if plans in intervals.icu are compliant with the ATP.
 9. **Check_Athlete**: Run 5_ATP_WEEKLY_LOAD_FEEDBACK_NOTES to check if the athlete ws compliant to the given load.
 (This is is that serious..)

+## To Do

+1. Store parameters for the coach in a separate document where the coached athlete names are also stored. (or get this list from intervals.icu.)